seanrobinson1114/QtD1/README.md

 ## Acknowledgements
 This project would never have gotten off the ground without the great work from the [Freeablo](https://github.com/wheybags/freeablo) developers.
 We ultimately decided to go a different direction with the reimplementation of the Diablo 1 game engine by focusing heavily on Qt4.

-Special thanks must also be given to [mewrnd](https://github.com/mewrnd) who developed the blizzconv library.
+Special thanks must also be given to [mewmew](https://github.com/mewmew) who developed the [blizzconv](https://github.com/mewrnd/blizzconv) library.
 The thorough documentation of the cel and cl2 decoders was extremely helpful.